It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 - Spray the fruit flies with a fly spray

 - Place some Apple Cider Vinegar in a bowl with some cling film over the top.
 Pierce small holes in the cling film to create a fly trap or fly bait.
-The fruit flies will go into the hole but will not be able to get back out, so they will eventually drown.
+The fruit flies will go into the hole but cannot return, so they will eventually drown.

 - Use fly control sticky strips like these ones to catch the fruit flies as they fly around.